Hiking in Liechtenstein: Flowerful Malbun-Princess Gina Trail

 Always remember that these birds are not imprisoned but since the age of 5 years, they make their decisions autonomously and whether they want to stay with the falconer or not.

 Having dinner at the restaurant of Falknei Galina is the crowing glory of an exciting day and a glorious hike in the principality of Liechtenstein.
-The Princess Gina Trail is, along these 10 Things To Do, just 1 reason more, why you, hiking lovers, should put Liechtenstein on your travel map.
+The Princess Gina Trail is, along these 10 Things To Do in Liechtenstein, just 1 reason more, why you, hiking lovers, should put Liechtenstein on your travel map.

 I did the Princess Gina hike in the very good company of several other passionate bloggers: Doris, Julia and Cindy.
 Don’t forget to check out their blogs (in German):